 Note - Connecting more than 4 tape drives to a single SCSI bus can cause slower system performance.
+If you have disk drives on the SCSI bus, only 2 tape drives can be added.

 Caution - Each tape drive must have a unique SCSI target ID setting, the SCSI address switches on your tape drives may need to be set to different numbers than those shown in Table 3-1.
-For further information on device addresses, see the System Administration Guide, Volume I.
+For further information on device addresses, see the System Administration Guide.